• Skip to primary navigation

 • Coffee or Espresso Beans (optional)

 • Whole Wheat Flour: whole wheat flour gives these muffins a heartier, more earthy flavor.
-Feel free to substitute in equal amounts for all-purpose flour
+Feel free to substitute in equal amounts for all-purpose flour.
+I have not tried using gluten-free flour or almond flour.

 • Coffee: the stronger the better!
-The flavor can get lost when the muffins are baked, so don't be afraid to go strong when brewing the coffee
+The flavor can get lost when the muffins are baked, so don't be afraid to go strong when brewing the actual coffee.

 ingredients needed to make whole wheat coffee muffins with kombucha

-Preparing these whole wheat muffins with coffee is super easy.
-You'll want to work rather quickly, since the kombucha (or sparkling water or seltzer) will be most effective at helping the muffins rise as soon as you pour it into the batter.
+Preparing these homemade muffins with coffee is super easy.
+The only thing is you'll want to work rather quickly, since the kombucha (or sparkling water or seltzer) will be most effective at helping the muffins rise as soon as you pour it into the batter.

 So no dillydallying while you're preparing the batter.
 Once all the ingredients are mixed together, scoop the batter into the muffin tin and pop them into the oven.